oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/fixed_resource_policy.rst

 at compile-time, it will always use the GPU queue.
 Otherwise, it uses an ``auto_tune_policy`` to dynamically select between these two queues.
-Such a scenario could be used for debugging or simply to maintain the dynamic selection code even if the best device to use is know for some subset of platforms.
+Such a scenario could be used for debugging or simply to maintain the dynamic selection code even if the best device to use is known for some subset of platforms.

 .. code:: cpp